By the end of this section, you will be able to:

-- Describe the development of IQ tests, their purposes, and benefits
+- Describe the purposes and benefits of intelligence testing

 While you’re likely familiar with the term “IQ” and associate it with the idea of intelligence, what does IQ really mean?
 IQ stands for intelligence quotient and describes a score earned on a test designed to measure intelligence.
 You’ve already learned that there are many ways psychologists describe intelligence (or more aptly, intelligences).
 Similarly, IQ tests—the tools designed to measure intelligence—have been the subject of debate throughout their development and use.